Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_3/README.md

 ## Tell us about your plan !
   <p>
+    As you know in this week you have to create your own projects.
-    First of tell us about your idea in brief, so that we can guide you.
-The questions you need to answer are:
+    But before that tell us about your idea in brief, so that we can guide you.
+    <br> The questions you need to answer are:
     <ul>
       <li> What are you making? </li>
       <li> Components you are using? </li>